-Out of about 30 million people, Ghana has only 61 functioning Public libraries.
-Which means that approximately 492,000 people share one public library.
+Out of about 30 million Ghanaians, Ghana has only 73 fully functioning public libraries, which means that approximately 410,959 people share one public library.
 Most of these libraries are located in the developed towns of the country which means that the average child in Ghana does not have access to good reading materials or story books.
 Neither do they have the resources to develop good literacy skills.
 There are also a lot more children who are simply not interested in reading.
 This creates a gap in knowledge for children of school going age.
 A child’s reading comprehension and ability to think critically is important for the development of the child and the society as a whole.

 There is an inadequate number of libraries in Ghana and a general lack of motivation in children to read.